sampsyo/ppl-intro/ppl.md

 Statistical inference is a cornerstone of machine-learning research, and it's not easy.
 Traditionally, experts design bespoke inference algorithms for each new model they devise *by hand*.

 I hope you can already see the *drudgery* that this task has in common with writing assembly.
 There are no abstractions, no reuse, no descriptive variable names, no comments, no debugger, no type systems---and yet we're doing something that is starting to feel like programming.
-Look at the equations for the class registration, for example: I got tired of writing out all that math because its so repetative.
+Look at the equations for the class registration, for example: I got tired of writing out all that math because its so repetitive.
 This is clearly a job for an old-fashioned programming language abstraction: a function.
 The goal of PPLs is to bring the old and powerful magic of programming languages, which you already know and love, to the world of statistics.

 ### Let's Make This a Language